-When it comes to deciding on product ideas to work on, there usually is an overwhelming urge for creatives types and first-time software entrepreneurs to build an original product that will make it stand out.
+When it comes to deciding on product ideas to work on, there usually is an overwhelming urge for creative types and first-time software entrepreneurs to build an original product that will make it stand out.

 In this essay, I'm going to dispel the notion that you should strive for your product ideas to be truly original.
 I'll be sharing my research and findings on how to decide on which idea you should commit to.

 Let's start with this question: Can your ideas be completely original at all?

 While the origin of the phrase has been attributed to Pablo Picasso, the person who has best fleshed out its meaning for me was New York Times bestselling author Austin Kleon.
 In his book, Steal Like An Artist, he writes: "All creative work builds on what came before.
 Nothing is completely original".